kabradshaw1/llm-learning/README.md

 %history -n 1-3
 ```
 This will print your inputs for In[n] where n is the range, in this example 1-3

+The ipython shell can add ! to a command such as !pwd to do the zsh commands.

+ls works without !ls, but it does require ! in order to do contents = !ls or directory = !pwd.
+These are
+of type IPython.utils.text.SList.
+You can see this by print(directory)